 And one of the best way is to invest in a diversified portfolio across the world as if you are purchasing a group of the stalwarts around the world.

-If we know that it is hard to pick the right active manager, the best way is to invest in an index that tracks a Global World Index.
+If we know that it is hard to pick the right active manager, the best way is to invest in a low cost fund that tracks a World Global Index.

-Little known to much investors is that there are indeed 3 feeder index funds in Singapore.
+Most investors did not know that there are 3 feeder index funds that enables you to invest in Vanguard in Singapore.
 They were brought over in early 2000 by then OCBC Asset management, now Lion Global Investors.

 - Infinity Global Stock Index Fund: A feeder fund into Vanguard Global Stock Index Fund, which tracks the MSCI World Free Index, a basket of 1600 global stocks